cygni/cts2023-turn-cygnicator/README.md

 ## Step 1: Handle button commands

-Implement logic to handle the buttons TURN RIGHT, TURN LEFT, HAZZARD and BREAK
+Implement logic to handle the buttons TURN RIGHT, TURN LEFT, HAZARD and BRAKE

+### Expected result

+When a button is pressed you should see an output with correct gpio for corresponding button: TURN RIGHT, TURN LEFT, HAZARD and BRAKE

 ### Inter-task communication

-There are multiple ways/concepts that can be used for intertask communication such as queues, Binary Semaphores, Mutexes, Direct Task notification and stream/message buffers.
+There are multiple ways/concepts that can be used for intertask communication such as Queues, Binary Semaphores, Mutexes, Direct Task notification and Stream/Message buffers.

 Queues are the primary form and they can be used to send messages between tasks, and between interrupts and tasks.
 In most cases they are used as thread safe FIFO (First In First Out) buffers with new data being sent to the back of the queue, although data can also be sent to the front of the queue.